notfelix/Dune/dune_eclipse.md

 <a id="groups"></a>

-## 5. Character Groups Who Can Have Visions
 Below is a clean, production-grade taxonomy of who the audience could be — meaning what in-world identity gives them the right, ability, or need to receive visions — fully aligned with the era between Villeneuve’s *Part Two* and the events of *Dune Messiah*.
 Grouped by tone, mysticism level, and how naturally they justify visions as a mechanic for spatial redirection and temporal montage.

 ### **1. Fremen Acolytes Trained by a Reverend Mother**